-- \ The medical school building is open 24 hours and the classrooms are available to students as long as there are no scheduled classes.
+The medical school building is open 24 hours and the classrooms are available to students as long as there are no scheduled classes, you can check availability on www.bu.edu/medstudy.
 Class schedules are posted on the doors of the classrooms so student can check when they are occupied.
 The classrooms offer blackboards, whiteboards and projectors that make them great tools for group studying.
 Rooms on the first and second floor and the glass room behind the security desk are often used as study rooms.
-Rooms in the Evans building are also often used. - Please keep track of your belongings.
+Rooms in the Evans building are also often used.

+Please keep track of your belongings.
 While the medical campus is very safe, it is always prudent to develop good personal security habits.
-Therefore, it is best to never leave your personal belongings 14 unattended.
+Therefore, it is best to never leave your personal belongings unattended.